cassiersg/compress_artifact/README.md

 make silver
 ```

-(The first-order verification takes a few minutes, the second-order
+The first-order verification takes a few minutes, the second-order
-verification of the larger gadgets ca take multiple hours.)
+verification of the larger gadgets ca take multiple hours.

+If the first-order verification stalls, check that you are using the supported
+SILVER version (see above).

 ### AES